Search

 Check in, bag drop and security

-There are 74 check-in desks and 10 passport control desks, which is just about enough to keep queuing to a minimum.
-It all looks and feels stylish and beautifully designed, so even if you do have to queue to drop off all your shopping bags, it’s a nice place to do it.
+There are 71 luggage drop counters and 12 hand luggage only desks, which is just about enough to keep lines from getting too crazy.
+The whole area feels stylish and beautifully designed, so even if you do have to queue to drop off your shopping bags, it’s a nice place to do it.

-Security is one of the true bright spots of the Linate experience – and it’s not often I say that.
-Since replacing aging security machines with smart scanners, queues have dramatically shortened.
+Security is one of the true bright spots of the Linate experience, and it’s not often I say that.
+Smart scanners have replaced aging machines, cutting queues dramatically.
 I’ve never waited more than 15 minutes.
-While you now don’t have to remove laptops and liquids from bags, the EU has temporarily reinstalled the 100ml limit on liquids in carry-on baggage, so don’t pack anything bigger.

 Shopping, eating and drinking in the terminal

-If you’ve already had too much pizza, the curious Brazilian sushi Temakinho restaurant offers something different.
-Otherwise it’s awesome pastries at Vyta and Venchi, and a range of cafés serving more great coffee than you could safely consume before boarding a flight.
-Ferrari Spazio Bollicine offers an escape from the crowds and some great wines, but service is painful.
-If you’re in a rush, don’t be afraid to search out a waiter to take your order – but equally, expect to be handled with disapproval in response!
+If you’ve already had too much pizza, the Brazilian sushi at Temakinho offers something different.
+Otherwise, it’s awesome pastries at Vyta and Venchi, and more great coffee than you could safely drink before a flight.
+Michelangelo Bistrò & More, a collaboration with Ferrari Trento that replaced the old Ferrari Spazio Bollicine, offers an escape from the crowds and some great wines, but the service can be painful.
+If you’re in a rush, don’t be afraid to flag down a waiter, but expect to get a little side-eye in response.

-Shopping certainly can’t compare to the mega malls of Malpensa Airport, but there’s still plenty of authentic Italiana on offer.
-True to its Milanese fashion origins, the stalwarts are here – Armani, Dolce & Gabbana, Swarovski and the like.
-There are plenty of more interesting options too, and Linate’s layout means you’ll have to walk past them all to get to your gate.
+Shopping here can’t compare to the mega malls of Malpensa, but there’s still plenty of authentic Italiana on offer.
+True to its Milanese fashion roots, the big names are here, like Emporio Armani and Dolce & Gabbana.
+There are plenty of more interesting options too, and the layout at Linate means you’ll have to walk past them all to get to your gate.

 Lounges

-There are four lounges at Linate, which stands testimony to its status as a favorite for business travelers.
-The British Airways Galleries Lounge and ITA Piazza della Scala Lounge offer limited access for qualifying passengers.
-Elsewhere are the Sala Piranesi landside, before security, and the Sala Leonardo airside, after security.
+Linate offers several lounges, which speaks to its status as a favorite for business travelers.
+The British Airways Lounge and ITA Airways Runway Lounge (renovated and renamed in May 2025) offer limited access for qualifying passengers.
+You’ll also find additional lounge options throughout the terminal.

-The Sala Leonardo is comfy and convenient, with a decent range of food and drink options and plenty of quiet corners to work in.
-It doesn’t offer a shower though, which I think is a mistake for those early and late business flights.
-Visits are limited to two hours but cost about the same as a meal and glass of wine anywhere else in the airport.
+The Sala Leonardo offers a decent range of food and drink with plenty of quiet corners to work in.
+It’s comfy and convenient, though it doesn’t offer showers (a mistake for those early and late business flights, in my view).
+Online bookings typically offer unlimited stay, though walk-in access rules may vary, and cost about the same as a meal and glass of wine elsewhere in the airport.

 Other Milan airports

-The major airport of Milan is Malpensa, a vast mega transport hub 25 miles outside of the city.
+The major airport of Milan is Malpensa, a huge transport hub 29 miles outside of the city.
 If you’re flying to or from the US, Malpensa is your only option.
-It’s also best located for traveling into Italy’s north, to the Lakes and Dolomite Mountains.
+It’s also well located for traveling into northern Italy, to the Lakes and Dolomite Mountains.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.